 Read through the following tutorial sections to learn more about each part of a RED file.

 redVersion increases everytime the RED format changes, even if the new version is backwards compatible.
 This means that a RED file in version

 "3" should be used with Curious Containers software packages in version

-3.x.x, higher software versions are not guaranteed to work.
+3.x.x, higher software versions will not work.
 See Versioning for more details.